Submit a Review & Earn an Amazon Gift Card

-All Tocris products are intended for laboratory research use only.
+Tocris products are intended for laboratory research use only, unless stated otherwise.

-References are publications that support the products' biological activity.
+References are publications that support the biological activity of the product.

 Suzuki et al (2009) Antitumor activity of a dual epidermal growth factor receptor and ErbB2 kinase inhibitor MP-412 (AV-412) in mouse xenograft models.
 Cancer Sci.
-100 1526 PMID: 9459856
+100 1526 PMID: 19459856

 Suzuki et al (2007) Pharmacological characterization of MP-412 (AV-412), a dual epidermal growth factor receptor and ErbB2 tyrosine kinase inhibitor.
 Cancer Sci.
-98 1977 PMID: 7888033
+98 1977 PMID: 17888033

-Keywords: AV 412, supplier, AV412, epidermal, growth, factor, receptor, tyrosine, kinases, EGFR, ErbB2, RTKs, inhibitors, inhibits, potent, Abl, EGFR, EGFR, Tocris Bioscience
+Keywords: AV 412, AV 412 supplier, AV412, epidermal, growth, factor, receptor, tyrosine, kinases, EGFR, ErbB2, RTKs, inhibitors, inhibits, potent, Abl, 4397, Tocris Bioscience

 Citations are publications that use Tocris products.